kenjis/ci-hmvc-ci-phpunit-test/README.md

 * codeigniter-modular-extensions-hmvc is popular but a very complex system, and is against CodeIgniter's basic design.
 It brings complexity to CodeIgniter.
 * So to work CodeIgniter HMVC and ci-phpunit-test together is still under way.
 See <https://github.com/kenjis/ci-phpunit-test/issues/34>.
 * If you can avoid to use it, I recommend not use it.
-If you look for modular system, see <https://github.com/kenjis/codeigniter-simple-module>.
-If you want reusable *widgets*, you can find *A Simple Widget System* in the Book *[Practical CodeIgniter 3](https://leanpub.com/practicalcodeigniter3)*.
+  * If you look for only modular system, see <https://github.com/kenjis/codeigniter-simple-module>.
+  * If you want reusable *widgets*, you can find *A Simple Widget System* in the Book *[Practical CodeIgniter 3](https://leanpub.com/practicalcodeigniter3)*.
+Or see [myth:Bay](https://github.com/newmythmedia/bay), which is a simple, framework-agnostic widget system.

 ## Requirements